Save up to £523 on your car insurance in the next 3 minutes

 • A few facts about your car

 The car’s make and model.
 Or the registration number, if you have it to hand.
-We’ll also need the car’s age and details of any modifications.
+You will also need to provide the car’s age and any modifications.

 • How you plan to use the car

-Tell us about your annual mileage and whether it’s personal, commuting or business use.
+Provide details about your annual mileage for personal, commuting or business use.
 Select where the car is kept during the day and night.

 • Some brief details about you